quinndoan/BootLoader/README.md

 ## Installation
  1. Install MCUXpresso IDE, you can install the IDE from NXP Official website.
- 2. Install Hercule for simulating send data from PC to chip, you can visit HW Group website for download.
+ 2. Install Hercule to simulate sending data from a PC to chip.
+You can download it from the HW Group website.
  3. You need a chip M-KL46Z for debugging and running code.
  4. Clone the repo and build project (all files in the MockOfficial Folder) using MCUXpresso.